-Esteban Kelly
+Esteban

-Esteban Kelly is a visionary leader and compassionate strategist who inspires organizers by drawing on science fiction, social theory, and collective liberation.
+Esteban is a visionary leader and compassionate strategist who inspires organizers by drawing on science fiction, social theory, and collective liberation.
 Throughout Esteban’s 25 years of professional facilitation, lies a sweeping range of principled organizing.
 Firmly rooted in West Philly, Esteban infuses popular education, systemic thinking, and anti-oppression analysis into all of his organizing and advocacy work.
 In addition to working at AORTA, he is the Executive Director for the US Federation of Worker Co-ops and the founder and President of the freelancer cooperative platform, Guilded.

 Uniting close friends and long-time co-organizers, Esteban was inspired to co-create AORTA culling together his creative energy and organizational skills for expanding food sovereignty, economic justice and the solidarity economy, gender justice & queer liberation, prison abolition, and movements for racial justice.
 He has brought many of these sectors together through his efforts to expand economic democracy, chiefly using the cooperative business model for community ownership and worker’s control.